4 Ways to Generate More Leads From Your Accounting Website

 Don’t be afraid to show off a little!
 If your accounting firm has earned awards badges from reputable business directory websites like Expertise, Clutch, BBB, and others, put these on the homepage of your website.
 Seeing your accolades from organizations like these when they arrive on your website will help build the prospect’s confidence in your firm.
 Industry certifications like QuickBooks ProAdvisor, Xero partner badges, AICPA membership, Certified Tax Coach (CTC), and others will also show that you’re fully qualified to assist them with all of their accounting needs.

-If you need a hand implementing any of these tips on your accounting website, contact us now at 888-999-9800, ext.
+If you need a hand implementing any of these tips on your website or want a new accounting website design, contact us now at 888-999-9800, ext.
 1 or [email protected].
 To find out how we can help you beef up your online marketing efforts, check out our Content Marketing in a Box program.